Best Tech Backpacks Android Central 2021

 Peak Design makes one of the most instantly recognizable backpacks around.
-The San Francisco-based company makes backpacks that put an equal focus on both aesthetics and functionality.
+The San Francisco-based company makes bags that put an equal focus on both aesthetics and functionality.
 The result is a bag that many of us on the Android Central team use every day.
 The Everyday Backpack v2 is available in 20L and 30L configurations to accommodate different body types and carry needs.

 The design is the same on either size bag, and starts with a magnetic latch on the top flap that allows for quick access and helps keep others out.
 That flap, along with the rest of the bag, is protected by a hydrophobic coating that keeps water away from your electronics.
 There are four metal bars along the front that you can attach the magnetic latch onto to adjust the storage capacity of the bag, doubling as a security measure that keeps passersby from easily getting into your bag.

 No other bag is as easily adaptable as the Everyday Backpack.

 Inside, there are several adjustable dividers that you can rearrange to fit your belongings perfectly, and the bag opens from the sides for easy access.
 The Everyday Backpack v2 is also covered in hidden compartments and expandable pockets that can hold everything from water bottles to small tripods.
 Peak Design even makes its own travel tripod that's specifically designed to fit in the Everyday Backpack's side pockets.

 The Everyday Backpack v2 isn't cheap by any means.
 But if you do a lot of travel and you need a durable bag that can hold up to regular use and adapt to your ever-changing carry load, it's a worthwhile investment.